Our pick of the best running shoes for supination:

 - Shoe insert: Superfeet Premium Green, the most popular insole for supination with professional-grade orthotic support.

 Supination (also called underpronation) occurs when your foot rolls outward at an increased angle during different phases of the gait cycle.
 This natural motion to absorb shock and deliver balance causes the outer part of your heel to make the first touch.
-Your weight rolls to the outside of the foot, then distribute most of the force to your smaller toes at the end of your step.
+Your weight rolls to the outside of the foot, then distributes most of the force to your smaller toes at the end of your step.

 If you have high arches, you’ll tend to over supinate.
 And you’ll notice the wear pattern is on the outside of your shoe.